 The blog’s authors are academics, mostly lawyers, who are working either in Ireland or abroad and whose work relates broadly to human rights.
 Through guest contributors we attempt to involve graduate students, advocates, people working in NGOs and academics in the discussion on the blog in order to create a space of effective engagement.
 Comments are open on the blog but your first comment will require moderation so please excuse any slight delay that may occur.

 We hope that you will enjoy reading this blog and that you will get involved through your comments.
 We welcome guest contributions.
-If you would like to contribute to the blog please use the Contact page (above).
+If you would like to contribute to the blog please email any author (see link to the Authors page above).

 If you enjoy reading the blog, please use our RSS, facebook or twitter services to subscribe to make sure that you never miss a post.
 Click on the relevant icon in the top right hand corner of this page.